-It was always a treat when Mom made these cookies—and let me help in the kitchen when she did.
+It was always a treat when Mom let me help her make these cookies.
 Nowadays, I always double the recipe because they disappear so fast.
-The marshmallow is a nice surprise because the frosting hides it.
+The marshmallow is a nice surprise under the sweet frosting. —Lynell Renner, Zap, North Dakota

 I dress up a boxed cake mix by stirring in sour cream, red food coloring and chocolate chips.
 A white chocolate and cream cheese frosting—sprinkled with crushed mints—is the crowning touch.—Donna Bardocz, Howell, Michigan